-- 1 The Masimo SET Technology with LNOP sensors has been validated for no motion accuracy in human blood studies on healthy adult volunteers in induced hypoxia studies in the range of 70 100% SpO2 against a laboratory CO-oximeter and ECG monitor. - 2 The Masimo SET Technology with LNOP sensors has been validated for no motion accuracy in human blood studies on healthy adult volunteers in induced hypoxia studies in the range of 70 100% SpO2 against a laboratory CO-oximeter and ECG monitor.
-1% has been added to the saturation accuracy to account for the effects of fetal hemoglobin.
-This variation equals plus or minus one standard deviation, which encompasses 68% of the population. - 3 The Masimo SET Technology with LNOP sensors has been validated for motion accuracy in human blood studies on healthy adult volunteers in induced hypoxia studies while performing rubbing and tapping motions, at 2 to 4 Hz at an amplitude of 1 to 2 cm and a non-repetitive motion between 1 to 5 Hz at an amplitude of 2 to 3 cm in induced hypoxia studies in the range of 70 100% SpO2 against a laboratory CO-oximeter and ECG monitor.
-1% has been added to the saturation accuracy to account for the effects of fetal hemoglobin.
-This variation equals plus or minus one standard deviation, which encompasses 68% of the population. - 4 The Masimo SET Technology has been validated for low perfusion accuracy in bench top testing against a Biotek Index 2 simulator and a Masimo simulator with signal strengths of greater than 0.02% and a % transmission of greater than 5% for saturations ranging from 70 to 100%.
-This variation equals plus or minus one standard deviation, which encompasses 68% of the population. - 5 The Masimo SET Rainbow Technology with Rainbow DC-dc sensors have been validated in human blood on healthy adult volunteers against a laboratory CO-oximeter from 1 40% for carboxyhemoglobin and 1 15% for methemoglobin.
-This variation equals plus or minus one standard deviation, which encompasses 68% of the population. - 6 SpHb accuracy has been validated on healthy adult male and female volunteers and on surgical patients with light to dark skin pigmentation in the range o 8-17 g/dL SpHb against a laboratory CO-oximeter.
+- SpO2, SpCO and SpMet accuracy was determined by testing on healthy adult volunteers in the range of 60-100% SpO2, 0-40% SpCO, and 0-15% SpMet against a laboratory CO-Oximeter.
+SpO2 and SpMet accuracy was determined on 16 neonatal NICU patients ranging in age from 7-135 days old and weighing between 0.5-4.25 kg.
+Seventy-nine (79) data samples were collected over a range of 70-100% SaO2 and 0.5-2.5% MetHb with a resultant accuracy of 2.9% SpO2 and 0.9% SpMet. - The Masimo sensors have been validated for no motion accuracy in human blood studies on healthy adult male and female volunteers with light to dark skin pigmentation in induced hypoxia studies in the range of 70-100% SpO2 against a laboratory CO-Oximeter and ECG monitor.
+This variation equals plus or minus one standard deviation.
+Plus or minus one standard deviation encompasses 68% of the population. - The Masimo sensors have been validated for motion accuracy in human blood studies on healthy adult male and female volunteers with light to dark skin pigmentation in induced hypoxia studies in the range of 70-100% SpO2 against a laboratory CO-oximeter and ECG monitor.
+This variation equals plus or minus one standard deviation which encompasses 68% of the population. - The Masimo SET Technology has been validated for low perfusion accuracy in bench top testing against a Biotek Index 2 simulator and Masimo's simulator with signal strengths of greater than 0.02% and transmission of greater than 5% for saturations ranging from 70 to 100%.
+This variation equals plus or minus one standard deviation which encompasses 68% of the population. - The Masimo sensors have been validated for pulse rate accuracy for the range of 25-240 bpm in bench top testing against a Biotek Index 2 simulator.
+This variation equals plus or minus one standard deviation which encompasses 68% of the population. - SpHb accuracy has been validated on healthy adult male and female volunteers and on surgical patients with light to dark skin pigmentation in the range of 8-17 g/dl SpHb against a laboratory CO-oximeter.
 This variation equals plus or minus one standard deviation which encompasses 68% of the population.
-The SpHb accuracy has not been validated with motion or low perfusion.
+The SpHb accuracy has not been validated with motion or low perfusion. - The following substances may interfere with pulse CO-Oximetry measurements: - Elevated levels of Methemoglobin (MetHb) may lead to inaccurate SpO2 and SpCO measurements. - Elevated levels of Carboxyhemoglobin (COHb) may lead to inaccurate SpO2 measurements. - Very low arterial Oxygen Saturation (SpO2) levels may cause inaccurate SpCO and SpMet measurements. - Severe anemia may cause erroneous SpO2 readings. - Dyes, or any substance containing dyes, that change usual blood pigmentation may cause erroneous readings. - Elevated levels of total bilirubin may lead to inaccurate SpO2, SpMet, SpCO and SpHb readings.